 Furniture pieces that support mobility such as motorized chairs play a vital role in helping keep the end-user active and also in relieving aches or pains.
 Such pieces of furniture also have a particularly crucial role when it comes to encouraging muscle development and helping the occupant keep in shape.

 Home furniture pieces come in an even wider range of adaptive designs that can help people with mobility issues.
 For instance, beds that feature assist rails to help disabled people move around comfortably within the bed as well as to get on it with minimal or no help at all.
-Recliners also prove very useful in a home with elderly occupants and help them with day-to-day living.
+Recliners and zero gravity chairs also prove very useful in a home with elderly occupants and help them with day-to-day living.

 Promoting Good Posture